Last updated on March 16, 2022

 Step 1: First navigate to Neat’s System Settings.

-Using Zoom: Click on Zoom Settings -> General -> System Settings -> Enter passcode* -> you will now enter Neat’s System Settings. (*Zoom Room passcode is 00000 by default; alternatively go to Zoom admin portal, navigate to Room management -> Zoom Rooms-> find your Zoom room and click ‘Edit’ next to its name -> Rooms profile and search for ‘Room Passcode’)
+Using Zoom: Click on Zoom Settings -> General -> System Settings -> Enter passcode* -> you will now enter Neat’s System Settings. (*Zoom Room passcode is 00000 or 01234 by default; alternatively go to Zoom admin portal, navigate to Room management -> Zoom Rooms-> find your Zoom room and click ‘Edit’ next to its name -> Rooms profile and search for ‘Room Passcode’.
+Some users may not be required to enter a passcode.)

 Using Microsoft Teams: Click on Microsoft settings (More) -> Settings -> Device Settings -> you will now enter Neat’s System settings.